 Unlike private health insurance companies, Medicare offers you no flexibility to negotiate the lien amount.
 You are required to report within 60 days any settlement resulting from your claim for which Medicare covered your medical bills.
 Otherwise substantial fines will accrue.

 Another option for paying your personal injury medical bills is through your vehicle insurance personal injury protection (PIP).
-The coverage caters for your medical expenses regardless of who was at fault.
+The coverage caters to your medical expenses regardless of who was at fault.

 You will not be required to repay your insurance company with the settlement funds you receive from your claim.
 The insurance company is also not at liberty of raising your rates during your policy period if you make a PIP claim.

-MedPay is an add-on to your auto insurance policy which covers your medical expenses arising from car accidents.
-The coverage is supplemental to your health insurance and caters for expenses such as visits to the hospital, surgery and X-rays and emergency medical fees.
+MedPay is an add-on to your auto insurance policy that covers your medical expenses arising from car accidents.
+The coverage is supplemental to your health insurance and caters to expenses such as visits to the hospital, surgeries, X-rays, and emergency medical fees.

 Our car accident attorneys understand how difficult it is to pay your medical bills while still awaiting your settlement.
-We will help you explore all your options to ease the financial burden as well as attain your rightful compensation.
-Call us today at 888-539-9617.
+We will help you explore all your options to ease the financial burden as well as to attain your rightful compensation.
+Contact El Dabe Ritter Trial Lawyers at 888-539-9617 to schedule a free consultation and receive the compensation you deserve.